mediafinger/chimera_http_client/README.markdown

     custom_deserializer.call(body)

 where `body` is the response body (in the default case a JSON object).
 The class `Deserializer` contains the default objects that are used.
 They might help you creating your own.
-If the API you connect to does not support JSON, set `headers` (see [Custom headers](#custom-headers) below) once on the `Connection` instead of repeating it on every request.
+If the API you connect to does not support JSON, set `headers` (see [Custom headers](#custom-headers) below) once on the `Connection` instead of repeating it on every request - and see [Custom serializer](#custom-serializer) below for the equivalent on the request-body side.

 ##### Custom headers